AnalyticsGate/AGR-OnPrem-Setups/docs/releasenotes/2025/AGROnPrem-662-beta.md

 *Fixed Bugs*
 - Fixed errors when using Total rows
 - Fix with new XML String Formatter
-- Fix Selection Bug
+- Fix selection bug
-- Fix Selection Bug with alternative states
+- Fix selection bug with alternative states